Savory chicken with a sweet, honey glaze - sounds just about right!

 You can totally use boneless, skinless chicken breasts for this recipe if that’s what you have on-hand.
 But, we’d like to make an argument for using the bone-in variety.
 The bone protects the chicken breast from drying out as it cooks by helping it retain moisture.
 Chicken can easily overcook, even when you’re following easy slow cooker recipes, so cooking chicken on the bone will help you get the juiciest meat possible.

 It’s pretty rare to find a skinless bone-in chicken breast, but that’s okay.
 Chicken skin is loaded with fats, which is why we usually recommend eating skinless chicken.
 It’s not all bad, though: like the bone, the skin helps keep the chicken meat moist.
 It also creates a ton of flavor, essentially self-basting the chicken as it cooks.

 When you’re ready to eat the Honey Chicken and Vegetables, you can simply remove and discard the skin.
 Our nutritional data reflects the chicken without the skin, so do keep this in mind if you decide not to remove it.
 Then, pull the chicken off the bone and get ready to eat.
-Since the chicken is perfectly cooked, you won’t even need a knife for either of these steps!
+You won’t even need a knife for this perfectly cooked chicken!